 Requirements: Applicants must be students or recent graduates (please apply within six months of completing your studies)

 Overview: TNH is looking for smart, hard-working individuals to help us expand funding and syndication partnerships, execute our outreach strategy, and improve our visibility.
-You will be working with our Director of External Relations and External Relations Officer.
+You will be working with our Director of External Relations, Marketing Manager, and External Relations Officer.
 We are a small team, which means a minimal level of bureaucracy and plenty of scope for the right individual to take on responsibility and come up with their own ideas.

 You will support TNH’s efforts to: